-A vocal minority was opposed to George and his coronation in October 1714 was followed by riots in towns and cities from Canterbury to Shrewsbury and Taunton to Norwich.
+A vocal minority was opposed to George I, and his coronation in October 1714 was followed by riots in towns and cities from Canterbury to Shrewsbury and Taunton to Norwich.
 London was not immune.
 The king’s return from the Lord Mayor’s banquet in November was disrupted by protesters, while rioting broke out at Whitechapel.

-The Earl of Mar met with initial success and a swathe of Scotland went over to the Pretender, as did the border counties of Cumberland, Durham and Northumberland.
+The Earl of Mar met with initial success and a swathe of Scotland went over to the Pretender, as did part of the border counties of Cumberland, Durham and Northumberland.

-Putting down the 1715 Rising did not destroy Jacobite opposition and successive British governments feared that a French or Spanish-backed invasion in tandem with another uprising could or would destroy Hanoverian Britain: George I would be deposed; the government dismissed; and the political clock dialled back forty years with the crowning of an absolutist Catholic monarch.
+Putting down the 1715 Rising did not destroy the Jacobite threat and successive British governments feared that a French or Spanish-backed invasion in tandem with another uprising could or would destroy Hanoverian Britain: George I would be deposed; the government dismissed; and the political clock dialled back forty years with the crowning of what was feared to be an absolutist Catholic king.

 Such concerns were genuine, shared widely, and justified, in part if not in whole.
 In the following five years there would be three further attempts to destabilise Britain: 1717, 1719 and 1721.
 The dates are significant, the first coinciding with the formation of the first Grand Lodge of England and the last with the installation of the Duke of Montagu as its first noble Grand Master.

-The changes were effected through the introduction of new Masonic ritual and the rewriting of Freemasonry’s Charges and Regulations to advance principles that included constitutional government; religious tolerance; the promotion of education and science – a world interpreted through rational observation rather than religious diktat; meritocracy; and democratic accountability.
+The changes were effected through the introduction of new Masonic ritual and the rewriting of Freemasonry’s Charges and Regulations to advance principles that included constitutional government, religious tolerance, the promotion of education and science – a world interpreted through rational observation rather than religious diktat, meritocracy, and democratic accountability.

 Within barely a decade of the establishment of the Grand Lodge of England in 1717, Freemasonry had become the largest and arguably most influential of Britain’s many clubs and societies.
 Indeed, it remained so into the twentieth century.

-They were accompanied by an ideology – philosophical principles – based on meritocracy and egalitarianism among aspirational men.
-Margaret Jacob, a prominent historian, notes that ‘this identity did not prevent the lodges from being hierarchical and everywhere eager for aristocratic patronage, but it did ultimately tilt the lodges in the direction of being schools for government, inculcating principles for a more republican politics.
+They were accompanied by an ideology – principles – based on meritocracy and egalitarianism among aspirational men.
+Professor Margaret C. Jacob, a prominent historian, notes that ‘this identity did not prevent the lodges from being hierarchical and everywhere eager for aristocratic patronage, but it did ultimately tilt the lodges in the direction of being schools for government, inculcating principles for a more republican politics.
 It was a social atmosphere within which the new ideas of the age, religious toleration, scientific literacy, and intellect rather than birth as the criterion of excellence, could flourish.’